 Plans If a Bigger Budget Problem Emerges.
-If a bigger budget problem materializes in the coming months, the Assembly plan anticipated future budget actions as follows:
+If a bigger budget problem materializes in the coming months, the Assembly plan anticipates future budget actions as follows:

-- Shifting more budgeted or planned General Fund spending to the state's special funds, federal funds, and other funds to the extent possible. - Reducing or delaying more budgeted or planned one-time spending. - Drawing down discretionary budget reserves, such as the Special Fund for Economic Uncertainties and the Safety Net Reserve. - Drawing down constitutional reserves, including part of the Budget Stabilization Account balance, subject to a gubernatorial declaration of a Proposition 2 budget emergency.
+- Shifting more budgeted or planned General Fund spending to the state's special funds, federal funds, and other funds to the extent possible. - Reducing or delaying more budgeted or planned one-time spending. - Drawing down discretionary budget reserves. - Drawing down constitutional reserves, including part of the Budget Stabilization Account balance, subject to a gubernatorial declaration of a Proposition 2 budget emergency.